thomasborgen/hypermedia/README.md

     pass
 ```

 Here we do basically the same as the previous example, except that we make use of FastAPI's great dependency injection system.
-Notice the path of our endpoint has fruit_id.
+Notice the path of our endpoint has `fruit_id`.
 This is not used in the definition.
-However, if we look at our partial renderer, it depends on fruit, which is a function that uses FastAPI's Path resolver.
-The DI then resolves (basically calls) the fruit function, passes the result into our partial function, and we can use it as a value.
+However, if we look at our partial renderer, it depends on `get_fruit`, which is a function that uses FastAPI's `Path resolver`.
+The DI then resolves (basically calls) the fruit function, passes the result into our partial function, and we can use it as a value!

 _This pattern with DI, Partials, and full renderers is what makes using FastAPI with HTMX worth it._